UAV Radial Menu

 |---|---|

-| 🟢 Green | Battery charge level above 50%.
-Normal operating mode, no restrictions for mission execution. |
+| 🟢 Green | Battery level above 50%.
+Normal operation, no mission limitations. |

-| 🟠 Orange | Battery charge level 20–50%.
-Remaining energy is limited.
+| 🟠 Orange | Battery level 20–50%.
+Limited energy reserve.
 It is recommended to plan mission completion or UAV return. |

-| 🔴 Red | Battery charge level below 20%.
-Critically low charge level.
-The mission must be terminated immediately and the UAV must land. |
+| 🔴 Red | Battery level below 20%.
+Critically low charge.
+Immediate mission termination and UAV landing are required. |